 The Northern Vosges Regional Nature Park is located 55 minutes from Strasbourg via the A4.
-It’s a designated Unesco world reserve, with the likes of sandstone crusts eroded into unusual formations resembling towers, mushrooms, or arches.
-More than 60% of the park is covered in forest, making it exceptional for hiking.
+With sandstone crusts eroded into unusual formations resembling towers, mushrooms, or arches, and more than 60 percent of the park covered in forest, it is a wonderful day out for the whole family and exceptional for hiking.

 To see all that the Alsace region of France has to offer, all you have to do is drive.